AndreiMarhatau/Retelling.Public/Terms.md

 Data Usage

 Your data is used solely for the purpose of providing and improving the Bot’s services.
 We do not share your personal information with third parties without your consent.
-Information you provide directly is sent to OpenAI Inc. servers for generation purposes only.
+Information directly provided by you is sent to OpenAI Inc. servers for generation purposes only.

 Data Deletion